Prasath-25032002/RB-DCU_GUIDE/source/main.rst

 =================

-The RB-DCU i.MX 6ULL-1P1 is populated with one user LEDs to indicate the status of the userleds, as well as the power supply voltage.
+The RB-DCU i.MX 6ULL-1P1 is populated with one user LEDs to indicate the status of the user led, as well as the power supply voltage.
 View of the RB-DCU i.MX 6ULL-1P1 (top) shows the location of the LED.

 .. figure:: ../images/image/d4.jpeg